 The division of his clothes or the dislocations of his joints may count as being cut/divided.

-This would seem to require the shroud covered body of Jesus be placed on wood.
+This required the body of Jesus to be placed on wood.

-From the shroud there is some hint that this happened, because the body appeared to be levitating when the body was burned up.
+The shroud hints this happened, because the body appeared to be levitating when the body was burned up.
 This would seem to imply that the wood of the cross was burned up immediately before the resurrection of Jesus and the wood was burned so quickly that the body did not have time to fall the few inches and the burning was so quick that it did not destroy the shroud, but the body was burned up.

-Sacrifice arranged on altar by Aaron’s sons (Leviticus 1:7-8).
+Sacrifice arranged on the altar by Aaron’s sons (Leviticus 1:7-8).

-Either Joseph of Aramathea and/or Nicodemus were a son of Aaron (Probably the reason we are told who did the burial).
+Either Joseph of Aramathea or Nicodemus was a son of Aaron (Probably the reason we are told who did the burial).

-Nicodemus was a Pharisee and member of the Sanhedrin which was composed of the chief priests and Pharisees.
-Jesus calls Nicodemus the teacher of Israel The office of teacher was a priestly function.
-From this we can discern that Nicodemus may have been a priest.
-Because being Pharisee was a way of life there is nothing that would prevent one from also being a priest.
-He would still be a son of Aaron even if he was over the age of priesthood, fifty years of age.
+Nicodemus was a Pharisee and member of the Sanhedrin, which was composed of the chief priests and Pharisees.
+Jesus calls Nicodemus the teacher of Israel.
+The office of the teacher was a priestly function.
+From this, we can discern that Nicodemus may have been a priest.
+Because being Pharisee was a way of life, there is nothing that would prevent one from also being a priest.
+He would still be a son of Aaron even if he were over the age of priesthood, fifty years of age.

 After the sacrifice was slain, the inner parts and legs of sacrifice were to be washed with water (Leviticus 1:9, 13).